 Lead Researcher: Sheema

+Call for collaborations!
 The first phase of this project has wrapped up now, as Sheema concluded her PhD in Paris in November 2016.
-We hope to secure further funding to continue the work and extend the project further into the long term, but at the moment the project is on hiatus while Sheema takes a sabbatical.
+We hope to secure further funding to continue the work and extend the project further into the long term.
 We are keen to collaborate with others in order to work on the following aspects:

 - Peninsula-wide Pteropus survey to identify populations and roost localities, particularly to conduct a population census of P. hypomelanus for which no baseline data currently exist.

 - Ecosystem services of flying foxes, particularly their role in pollination of fruit trees such as durian, including economic valuation, and engagement with the commercial durian industry.
-But also seed dispersal and satellite tracking studies to further elucidate interactions between flying foxes, plants, and people.
+But also studies on seed dispersal, movement ecology, and mangrove ecosystems to further elucidate interactions between flying foxes, plants, and people.

 - Pollination services of nectarivorous bats (e.g. Eonycteris spelaea) as a means to push for the conservation of habitats such as limestone karsts (crossover with Project Limestone; this can also extend to ecosystem services of insectivorous cave bats e.g. Chaerophon spp., Scotophilus kuhlii).